A provably quasi-polynomial algorithm for the discrete logarithm problem in finite fields of small characteristic: Intermezzo: a lemma in Galois theory

-If $\calC$ is defined over~$k$, then its geometrically irreducible components are defined over~$k$ and pairwise disjoint. \end{Lemma} \begin{proof} We first look at the variety $\calB_0 \subset \calB \times \PGL$ whose points are the pairs $(R,A)$ such that
+If $\calC$ is defined over~$k$, then its geometrically irreducible components are defined over~$k$ and pairwise disjoint. \begin{change} Moreover all components have the same dimension as $\calB$ and the natural projection $\calC \to \calB$, $(R,\smt abcd, z) \mapsto R$, is dominant, with finite fibres and degree $q^3-q$. \end{change} \end{Lemma} \begin{proof} We first look at the variety $\calB_0 \subset \calB \times \PGL$ whose points are the pairs $(R,A)$ such that

-Since an element $\PGL$ is uniquely determined by its action on three distinct points of $\P^1$, the projection $\calB_0 \to \calB$ is a birational equivalence, whose inverse, by the first part of Proposition \ref{prop:we_can_use_other_prop}, is given by $R \mapsto \smt{a_1}{b_1}{c_1}{d_1} (R)$, where $a_1,b_1,c_1,d_1 \in \ol k(\calB)$ are defined by the following equality in $\mathrm{GL}_2(\ol k(\calB))$
+Since an element $\PGL$ is uniquely determined by its action on three distinct points of $\P^1$, the projection $\calB_0 \to \calB$ is a birational equivalence, whose inverse, by the first part of Proposition \ref{prop:we_can_use_other_prop}, is given by $R \mapsto \left( R, \smt{a_1}{b_1}{c_1}{d_1}\!\!(R) \right)$, where $a_1,b_1,c_1,d_1 \in \ol k(\calB)$ are defined by the following equality in $\mathrm{GL}_2(\ol k(\calB))$

 Let $v \colon \ol{k}(\calB)^\times \to \Z$ be the valuation that determines the order of vanishing in $\Zp$ of a rational function.
 The second part of Proposition \ref{prop:we_can_use_other_prop} implies that $a_1,b_1,c_1,d_1$ satisfy (\ref{eq:congruence_derivative}), over the field $\ol k(\calB)$.
 In particular we have $c_1 \neq 0$ and $v(c_1)=0$.
 Hence we can define the following rational functions on $\calC$